Schedule time on the Campus!

 - If applying for financial aid, follow the instructions on Skidmore’s Financial Aid website.

 - CSS Profile, available on Skidmore’s Financial Aid website.

 - TOEFL or IELTS scores for those for whom English is not their first language.

 - English fluency is required of all students as Skidmore’s liberal arts curriculum is based heavily on written and oral communication.
 All students must have the ability to communicate inside and outside the classroom.
-If English is not your first language and if you have not been in an English speaking school for at least two years, then we require that you submit a TOEFL or IELTs score.
+If English is not your first language and if you have not attended a high school for at least three years where English is the only language of instruction, then we require that you submit a TOEFL or IELTs score.